Weak and renormalized solutions to a hypoelliptic Mean Field Games system: Introduction

-Such a conclusion does not seem possible with $L^2-$terminal data.
-Henceforth, we need to look for a different compact embedding.
-Indeed, by localizing in time the results in Bouchut \cite{1}, we are able to control $\|D^s m\|_2$ for some $s>0$, where $D^s=(-\lapv)^{s/2}$, and use that $H^s(U\times U)$ embeds compactly in $L^2(U\times U)$, at least for bounded and sufficiently nice U, which we extend to $U=\R^d$.
-For the existence of renormalized solutions to the MFG system in the case of a Hamiltonian with quadratic growth, we rely completely on the work of Porretta in \cite{Porretta} and we simply adapt a few of the arguments in the hypoelliptic setting.
-In particular, given a Hamiltonian $H$ with quadratic growth (exact assumptions are given later in the section), we consider a sequence of Lipschitz pointwise-approximations and the corresponding solutions provided by Theorem \ref{ExistenceTheorem} and show compactness in the appropriate spaces.
-The main technical difficulties and deviations from Porretta \cite{1}, are the gradient estimates in the hypoelliptic equations with $L^1-$data.
-In particular, let $H^{\epsilon}$ be a suitable pointwise Lipschitz approximation of a quadratic Hamiltonian $H$ and $(\me,\ue)$ the corresponding weak solutions.
-In order to show that there exists a limit which is a renormalized solution, we must show the convergence (up to a subsequence) of $\ue,\me$ in $L^1([0,T]\times \R^d\times \R^d)$ and of the truncations $\Dv(\ue \wedge k) ,\Dv (\me\wedge k )$ in $L^2([0,T]\times \R^d\times \R^d)$.
-For the HJB, the compactness of $\ue$ in $L^1$, follows by the results in \cite{DiPernaLions}, while the convergence of the gradients is due to an appropriate transformation similar to the one used by Porretta in \cite{PorrettaExistence} and the references therein, that is given in the Appendix.
-Finally, for the FP equation, the crucial bound as pointed out in Porretta \cite{Porretta} is the estimate
+Set $\Phi(\mu)=m$.
+We need to show that $\Phi$ is $X-$valued, continuous, and compact.
+The two aforementioned properties follow easily once we show that $\Phi(m)\in L^{\infty}$ with appropriate bounds.
+Compactness does not follow immediately, because of the degenerate $x-$direction.
+To work with that, we localize in time the results in Bouchut \cite{bouchut2002hypoelliptic}.
+For Theorem \ref{QuadraticExistenceTheorem}, we rely on the work in \cite{porretta2015weak} and mostly adapt the arguments in the hypoelliptic setting.
+In particular, given a Hamiltonian $H$ with quadratic growth (exact assumptions are given later), we consider a sequence of Lipschitz pointwise-approximations and the corresponding solutions provided by Theorem \ref{ExistenceTheorem} and show compactness in the appropriate spaces.
+The main technical difficulties and deviations from \cite{porretta2015weak} are the gradient estimates in hypoelliptic equations with $L^1-$data, which are briefly described next.
+Let $H^{\epsilon}$ be a suitable pointwise Lipschitz approximation of a quadratic Hamiltonian $H$ and $(\me,\ue)$ the corresponding weak solutions.
+In order to show that there exists a limit which is a renormalized solution, we must show the convergence (up to a subsequence) of $\ue,\me$ in $L^1([0,T]\times \R^d\times \R^d)$ and of the gradients $\Dv(\ue \wedge k) ,\Dv (\me\wedge k )$ of the truncations in $L^2([0,T]\times \R^d\times \R^d)$.
+The compactness of $\ue$ in $L^1$ follows by the results of DiPerna and Lions in \cite{diperna1988fokker}, while the convergence of the gradients is due to an appropriate transformation similar to the one used by Porretta in \cite{porretta1999existence} and the references therein.
+This important transformation is studied in the Appendix.
+Finally, for the FP equation, the crucial bound as pointed out in \cite{porretta2015weak} is that, for some independent of $\epsilon$, $C>0$,

-where $C$ is independent of $\epsilon>0$.
-This estimate is crucial in the following way: recall that $\me$ solves